Participating in All Children - All Families

 After an agency has completed its self-assessment, needed policy and practice changes will be clear.
 Throughout this stage, ACAF’s resources (e.g. model policies, group technical assistance sessions, etc.) are available to assist in implementing the improvements necessary to achieve the benchmarks.

 All Children - All Families leads group technical assistance (TA) sessions for all participating agencies.
 These sessions are focused on specific benchmarks and serve as an opportunity for agencies to learn from their peers as they navigate the work of LGBTQ capacity building.
-These TA sessions begin in August and run through January of each annual cycle.

 Online Learning Participation

 A key component of All Children - All Families participation is the professional development available to agency staff through the project’s annual webinar series.
 Participating agencies will be required to meet specific participation goals and ACAF will help monitor progress.
 It is recommended that agencies begin their work toward these goals early in the process.
-Webinars are offered from August through March.

 Annual Engagement Announcement